our awesome Team

 ASSOCIATE CONSULTANT AND FACILITATOR

-Erma Ishara (they/he) is a trans non-binary artist, writer, facilitator, and community organizer.
-They are the creator of a trans non-binary multimedia company creating affirming, entertaining, and educational content centering the lives of BIPOC creators.
-Ishara’s work focuses on creating content and community spaces centering diverse queer experiences.
+Erma Ishara Standley is a trans non-binary artist, writer, facilitator, and community organizer dedicated to dismantling anti-Blackness and anti-trans systems.
+They founded The FemmeBoi, a trans non-binary multimedia company that produces affirming, entertaining and educational content centering the lives and experiences of BIPOC creators.

 Erika Latines (she/her/ella)